wacncontent/CustomizeTool/removeCommentOutput2/articles/redis-cache/cache-configure.md

 -	[Network settings](#network-settings)
 -	[Resource management settings](#resource-management-settings)

-## Support & troubleshooting settings
+## <a name="support-amp-troubleshooting-settings"></a>Support & troubleshooting settings

 The settings in the **Support + troubleshooting** section provide you with options for resolving issues with your cache.

 ![Support + troubleshooting](./media/cache-configure/redis-cache-support-troubleshooting.png)

-Click **Troubleshoot** to be provided with common issues and strategies for resolving them.

-Click **Audit logs** to view actions performed on your cache.
+Click **Activity log** to view actions performed on your cache.
 You can also use filtering to expand this view to include other resources.
 For more information on working with audit logs, see [View events and audit logs](/documentation/articles/insights-debugging-with-events/) and [Audit operations with Resource Manager](/documentation/articles/resource-group-audit/).
 For more information on monitoring Azure Redis Cache events, see [Operations and alerts](/documentation/articles/cache-how-to-monitor/#operations-and-alerts).

-**Resource health** watches your resource and tells you if it's running as expected.
-For more information about the Azure Resource health service, see [Azure Resource health overview](/documentation/articles/resource-health-overview/).
->[AZURE.NOTE] Resource health is currently unable to report on the health of Azure Redis Cache instances hosted in a virtual network.
-For more information, see [Do all cache features work when hosting a cache in a VNET?](/documentation/articles/cache-how-to-premium-vnet/#do-all-cache-features-work-when-hosting-a-cache-in-a-vnet)

-Click **New support request** to open a support request for your cache.

-## General settings
+## <a name="general-settings"></a>General settings

 The settings in the **General** section allow you to access and configure the following settings for your cache.